Moving to Malta? Here are Papilio’s top picks on why you should move, live and work in Malta?

 Another great benefit for people looking to move to Malta is the visa waiver agreements set up with 182 countries.
 This makes Malta’s passport the 9th strongest passport in the world according to the Henley Passport Index.
-For example, Maltese citizens currently are eligible to travel to the United States of America without a visa.
+For example, Maltese citizens currently are eligible to travel to the United States of America and Canada without a visa.

 In short some of the top reasons to move to Malta:

-• Climate and Sea – sunshine throughout most of the calendar year with long hot summers and mild winters.
+Sunshine throughout most of the calendar year with long hot summers and mild winters.
 Diving in the Mediterranean is a melting pot of opportunity for many owing to the many coral reefs and mesmerizing explorations.
 For all you divers out there, Malta is rated second best place in the world to dive and the top spot in Europe.
 Egypt came in first and the Maldives came in third;

-An abundance of sea food and a strong influence of Italian and North African cuisine contributing to an interesting gastronomic destination;
+An abundance of seafood and a strong influence of Italian and North African cuisine contributing to an exciting gastronomic destination;

-• Tourism – Malta is a very popular tourism destination with millions of visitors every year.
-Luxury hotels, multilingual skilled staff, excellent high-tech events being held in superb facilities, charming architecture with colourful windows dating back centuries ago and unique cultural monuments;
+Malta is a trendy tourism destination with millions of visitors every year.
+Luxury hotels, skilled multilingual staff, excellent high-tech events being held in superb facilities, charming architecture with colourful windows dating back centuries ago and unique cultural monuments;

-• Art – Strong artistic heritage which dates from the 16th century.
-A myriad of museums, palazzo’s and churches on the Maltese islands offering a cultural delight and historical journey.
+Strong artistic heritage which dates from the 16th century.
+A myriad of museums, palazzos and churches on the Maltese islands offering a cultural delight and historical journey.